AndersDeath/diary2/000-current.md

 I finally sent an email to XU CEO.
 It includes some critics of their HR department work.
 It's really low chance to be read but I did it and I am proud of myself.
 For the last two months I feel so bad in terms of my self-confidence.
 It's really strage thing.
 It's so bad that I decided to gradually go out of this shit.
 In other case I will not be able to live normally unfortunately.
 I set so many interesting and cool goals that I need to achieve somehow.
 I need to be consistent.

-# 31 Juli - Dienstag - Berlin - 678 Tag der Einwanderung - Warm Sunny
+# 31 Juli - Mittwoch - Berlin - 678 Tag der Einwanderung - Warm Sunny